mt4110/veil-rs/docs/baseline/usage.md

 veil scan --write-baseline veil.baseline.json
 ```
 > [!NOTE]
-> This file contains fingerprints of your existing secrets.
-It classifies them as "Suppressed Debt" rather than "New Vulnerabilities."
+> This command exits with `0` even if findings are detected, as its purpose is to create a snapshot.
+The file categorizes existing findings as "Suppressed Debt".

 ### 2. Commit Baseline (Share it with CI)
 Commit the baseline file to your repository so your CI system (and teammates) can use it.